alfbautista1029/NCursesWrapper/README.md

     "sudo apt-get install libncurses5-dev libncursesw5-dev"

- CentOS/RHEL/Scientific Linux 6.x/7.x+ and Fedora Linux 21 or older,
-  Install the library using the command:
+ For CentOS/RHEL/Scientific Linux 6.x/7.x+ and Fedora Linux 21 or older, Install the library using the command:

       "sudo yum install ncurses-devel"